 - Travel the world on a shoestring budget

-- Focus on things like travel points, insurance, travel gear, VPNs, etc.
+- Focus on travel points, travel insurance, travel gear, VPNs, etc.

 Step 2: Choose Your Niche

 2020 and 2021 have not been incredible years for the travel industry, but it’s important to remember that the economy is an individual thing.

-Some people can’t make it in the best of times and others build successful businesses in the worst of times.
+Some people can’t make it in the best of times, and others build a successful travel blog and business in the worst of times.

 If you are serious about starting travel blogging, this might be the perfect time for you to do it so you can come out of the current global pandemic at the top.

 Once you’ve decided on the focus of your travel blogging, your next step is to choose your travel niche.
 A niche is a smaller, specialized segment of the market that you will be focused on with your travel blog.

 Having a serious travel blog that talks to everyone about everything will make it hard for you to rank on Google search and other search engines as you’ll be competing with much more prominent sites.
 This, in turn, will make it hard for you to build an audience of engaged readers for your blog.

 Instead, you need to specialize in a specific topic within the broader industry.
 In other words, pick a corner, and dominate it to boost your travel blog success.